mcc85s/PSD-Remaster/README.md

 Enhancements for customizing and automating the PSD-Master Project found at 'FriendsOfMDT'

 # ...And
-Finding out who this guy really is -> ¯¯\_(ツ)_/¯¯ He's always there.
+Finding out who this guy *really* is -> ¯¯\_(ツ)_/¯¯ ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
+He's always there.
 With that smug look on his face... hands on the air like he's trying to say "who knows."
 Well *I'll* tell you who this guy really is... or at least what I think...
 I think he's the guy who REALLY runs Microsoft...
 So... until I find out...
 It is what it is...

 # Hybrid | Desired State Controller
 This is a personal fork of the project I am working on found here, github.com/secure-digits-plus-llc/Hybrid-DesiredStateController